iHiD/propono/README.md

 ### Options

+#### Async

+By default messages are posted inline, blocking the main thread.
+The `async: true` option can be sent when posting a message, which will spawn a new thread for the message networking calls, and unblocking the main thread.

 #### Visiblity Timeout

 For certain tasks (e.g. video processing), being able to hold messages for longer is important.
 To achieve this, the [visibility timeout of a message](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) can be changed on the call to listen. e.g.